Chronic obstructive pulmonary disease: Pathophysiology

 Normal lungs shown in upper diagram.
 Lungs damaged by COPD in the lower diagram with an inset showing a cross-section of bronchioles blocked by mucus and damaged alveoli.

-COPD is a progressive lung disease in which chronic, incompletely reversible poor airflow (airflow limitation) and an inability to breathe out fully (air trapping) exist.
-The poor airflow is the result of small airways disease and emphysema (the breakdown of lung tissue).
-The relative contributions of these two factors vary between people.
-Air trapping precedes lung hyperinflation.
+COPD is a progressive lung disease characterized by narrowed airways, which prevent air from moving freely; excess mucus, which clogs air passages; and breakdown of lung tissue in small air sacs, which then fail to transfer oxygen into the bloodstream efficiently.
+Poor airflow due to lung damage (airflow limitation) tends to be chronic and incompletely reversible.
+Small airway disease (SAD) is the main driver of airflow limitation, through mechanisms of narrowing, chronic inflammation, and airway remodeling, while emphysema destroys air sacs and limits the transfer of oxygen.
+Those with COPD may have difficulty in breathing out fully (air trapping).
+If air cannot fully escape the lungs, the lungs may expand past their normal size (hyperinflation), increasing breathing difficulty.

+The relative contributions of small airway disease and emphysema vary from person to person.
+There are sex differences in the anatomy of the respiratory system between men and women.
+Women tend to have smaller airway lumens and thicker airway walls, which may contribute to increased severity of COPD symptoms and frequency of COPD flare-ups for women.

 COPD develops as a significant and chronic inflammatory response to inhaled irritants which ultimately leads to bronchial and alveolar remodelling in the lung known as small airways disease.

+Small airway disease (sometimes called chronic bronchiolitis) appears to be the precursor for the development of emphysema.

-Thus, airway remodelling with narrowing of peripheral airway and emphysema are responsible for the alteration of lung function.
-Mucociliary clearance is particularly altered with a dysregulation of cilia and mucus production.
-Small airway disease sometimes called chronic bronchiolitis, appears to be the precursor for the development of emphysema.
+Airway remodelling with narrowing of peripheral airway and emphysema are responsible for the alteration of lung function in COPD.

+Clearance of mucus from the airways is also altered with a dysregulation of cilia and mucus production.

-The inflammatory cells involved include neutrophils and macrophages, two types of white blood cells.
-Those who smoke additionally have cytotoxic T cell involvement, and some people with COPD have eosinophil involvement similar to that in asthma.
+The inflammatory cells involved can include neutrophils, eosinophils, and macrophages, types of white blood cells.
+Those who smoke additionally have cytotoxic T cell involvement.
 Part of this cell response is brought on by inflammatory mediators such as chemotactic factors.
 Other processes involved with lung damage include oxidative stress produced by high concentrations of free radicals in tobacco smoke and released by inflammatory cells and breakdown of the connective tissue of the lungs by proteases (particularly elastase) that are insufficiently inhibited by protease inhibitors.
-The destruction of the connective tissue of the lungs leads to emphysema, which then contributes to the poor airflow and finally, poor absorption and release of respiratory gases.
-General muscle wasting that often occurs in COPD may be partly due to inflammatory mediators released by the lungs into the blood.
+The destruction of the connective tissue of the lungs leads to emphysema, which then contributes to poor airflow and, finally, poor absorption and release of respiratory gases.
+General muscle wasting that often occurs in COPD may be partly due to inflammatory mediators released by the lungs into the bloodstream.